Prestige Water Butt FAQs

 4. Can the Prestige water butt be used to use to fill remote water butts?

 Yes the Prestige water butt can act as a rainwater hub.
 Simply attach a length of hose between the Prestige water butt and the remote water butt.
 Please note that the Prestige water butt will fill other remote water butts to the level of its overflow.
 Ideally the receiving water butt will be set such that the top is level with the Prestige overflow and so only the Prestige overflow comes into operation.
 If it is set lower an overflow will be required on the receiving water butt however this will also determine the max level in the Prestige.
-This is an effective method of achieving 100% yield since there are no diverter losses which may lose up to 80% of the flow volume during heavy storms.
+This is an effective method of achieving high yield since there are no low diverter losses when compared to a conventional diverter during high intensity storms.

 6. The brackets don't appear square, is that right?

 Well spotted!
 That's correct the concealed L-brackets are not quite 90 degrees this is to fit with the base of the water butt and allow the water butt to "lean back" against the wall, when fitted in the correct orientation.
-The top screws are simply there to prevent water butt from tipping forward, they should not carry weight and not be overtightened.
+Once filed the brackets allow the butt to move on the brackets.

 All water butts bulge a when full, some noticeably more than others.
-However, part of the Prestige's patented design has an anti bulge feature which limits bulging.
+However, part of the Prestige's patented design has a bulge reduction feature which limits bulging.
 This is the reason for the hole in the front which runs through to the back - a tension bar.
-As the water butt fill - the brackets on the base allow movement and the top fixings should not be overtightened to allow movement also.

 When the mould was first made the note regarding "Drain In Winter" was included as precautionary.
 Over 25 years The Original Wall Mounted Water butt Company (now Prestige Water) learned 2 things: